IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 ![How to write values](images/Opc-ua-browser2.gif)

-In the sparkplug/xrt/modbus-device-1 folder if you find a variable tmp_sf this can be used that the communication is two way.
-You can write a value to this property by clicking the pencil icon in the value cell or right clicking the resource in the hierarchical menu and clicking write in the context menu.
+In the sparkplug/xrt/modbus-device-1 folder, if you find the variable cell_1_tmp.
+You can write a value to this property either by clicking the pencil icon in the value cell or by right-clicking the resource in the hierarchical menu and selecting 'Write' from the context menu.

-The value in tmp_1 is multiplied by the value in the tmp_sf and written to tmp_2 in the simulated device. this is then read by our schedule and send up to the OPC UA server showing a full round trip of data!